Facilitator

 Triple A Films – ‘Fallen’ and Busy Doctors Films ‘Surburban Dracula’

-I have also organised a Film and Theatre evening to fundraise for The Worshipful Society of Apothecaries, Master’s Fund, supporting medical students in times of financial need.
+I have also organised a Film and Theatre evenings to fundraise for The Worshipful Society of Apothecaries, Master’s Fund, supporting medical students in times of financial need.